ZeroVocabulary/easy-simple-router/README.md

 };
 ```
 ## Updates
 I don't intend to update this ever.
-I MIGHT update it if you find a security issue or have a good feature but I'd rather not worry about it and its supposed to be a simple router anyway.